 Chelsea edged a win over Lille 2-1 in the Champions League last night but it wasn’t entirely comfortable for Frank Lampard’s team with the home side going close a number of times throughout the match.

-Although the Blues bossed possession having 63%, they didn’t really do a lot with it compared to their last two matches.
+Although the Blues bossed possession having 63% in a game you could of bet on using bemybet.com, they didn’t really do a lot with it compared to their last two matches.

 Chelsea registered 22 attempts at goal against Valencia two weeks ago and got 6 on target.